Please see below for more details about of the program’s Semi-Finalist and Finalist rounds:

 - There will be a judge Q&A period following the pitches

-- The presenter (an SMU student) must be physically present and give the elevator pitch live.
-The winners must also be present to claim their prizes
+- The presenter (an SMU student) must be physically present throughout the entire competition to be deemed as eligible in order to be awarded their prize winnings

 - Presenters will be scheduled to present in random order

 - It is encouraged for all contestants to present a compelling pitch that clearly presents their competitive advantage and the problem the business is solving.
 The overall pitch should embody content , delivery and impact.

 Semi-Finalists (both Tier 1 and Tier 2) will then submit their full 10-page Business Plan and Seed Funding Pitch Deck.
 Both the Business Plan and Seed Funding Pitch Deck will then be evaluated and Finalists will be selected by judges to compete in the SMU Startup Launch Competition.

 Finalist Round: SMU Startup Launch Competition

-The top-ten Finalists will be selected to present their new venture in a slideshow format in front of a live audience and a panel of expert judges in the Crum Auditorium.
-Students will deliver a 10-minute pitch followed by judge Q&A and will compete for up to $50,000 + cash prizes and in-kind donations.
-The winner will then be announced at the SMU Cox Graduate Entrepreneurship Club Investors Dinner following the competition.
+The Top Tier Finalists will be selected to present their new venture in a slideshow format in front of a live audience and a panel of expert judges in the Crum Auditorium.
+Students will deliver a 10-minute pitch followed by judge Q&A and will compete for over $50,000 in awards of cash prizes and in-kind donations.
+The winner will then be announced at the SMU Cox Graduate Entrepreneurship Club Black Tie Awards Gala following the competition.
 Startup founders and co-founders must attend the SMU Cox Graduate Entrepreneurship Club Awards Gala to be eligible to receive their award.